mithuncbs/CGPA-Counter/Readme.md

 To organize the data properly, I used a structure (struct) to store each courses information.
 The structure contains three values: course name, credit hours, and obtained marks.
 Since each semester contains multiple courses, I used a 2D array of structures, where rows represent semesters and columns represent courses.

-For grade calculation, I used a numeric marks-to-grade-point mapping (for example, 80+ = 4.0, 75?79 = 3.75, etc.).
-This approach is simple, clear, and commonly used in universities.